SpartnerNL/Laravel-Excel/docs/blade/vars.md

 ### As parameter

-We can pass variable to the view by using the second parameter inside the `loadView()` method.
+We can pass variables to the view by using the second parameter inside the `loadView()` method.

 	$sheet->loadView('view', array('key' => 'value'));

 ### With with()

-Alternativly you can use the `with()` method which works the same as with Laravel views.
+Alternatively you can use the `with()` method which works the same as with Laravel views.

 	// Using normal with()
 	$sheet->loadView('view')